kaianuar/fv_tech_test/README.md

 Clicking on send will then return the formatted address.

+## Unit testing

+The project includes several unit test that can be run via the `/vendor/bin/phpunit` from the project root.

 ## Disclaimer

 Due to the timeframe allocated for this task, the API endpoint doesn't cover every possible usage scenario.
 For example, it will not handle address that has a total length larger than 90 characters.